Oballa1/python-p3-running-python-code/README.md

 $ python --version
 Python 3.8.13
 ```
+python filename.py

-To run the application, enter the command `python filename.py`, where
+To run the application, enter the command ``, where
 `filename.py` is the relative path to the file you'd like to run:

 ```console